michaelmangelsdorf/myth/spec.md

 ## Myth CPU/Micro-Controller
 ## OVERVIEW

-Myth is a spinoff with minor changes of an earlier micro-controller built successfully using just under 100 74HC series chips, some CMOS memory and passive components.

 Myth is an educational 8-bit toy CPU with a reduced, but hopefully enjoyable feature set.
 It has no microcoded complex instructions, but care has been taken to allow for practicable programming that should be intuitive to the assembler programmer.

+The project is based on an earlier prototype, built successfully using just under 100 74HC series chips, some CMOS memory and passive components.

-Published schematics and documentation of the earlier, working prototype: https://github.com/michaelmangelsdorf/Sonne8
+Published schematics and documentation of the earlier project, including the design files for the final PCB production run at JLCPCB are on GitHub: https://github.com/michaelmangelsdorf/Sonne8

 ## PART 1

-### Computations
+### Basic CPU

+An accumulator with two registers (A and X) feeds into an Arithmetic Logic Unit (ALU), computes a result, then overwrites A and X with the results.

+The primary result (the sum of both registers, for instance) is stored in A, the secondard result (carry bit of the sum) is stored in X.

-The two registers A and X are called the accumulator.
-A holds the primary result of ALU (Arithmetic Logic Unit) operations.
-X holds the secondary result.
-When writing a value into A (instructions xA and GETA), the accumulator functions as a two-element push-down stack: The old value of A is saved into X before overwriting it with the new value.
+When writing a value into A (instructions _A and GETA), the accumulator functions as a two-element push-down stack: The old value of A is saved into X before overwriting it with the new value.
+X can be saved into A with the XA instruction.

+X cannot be read or written directly.

+Here is an example that demonstrates the use of the ALU in conjunction with the accumulator:

+    ; F_ fetches a literal and places it into whatever _ is

+    FA 4  (Pushes 4 onto the accumulator stack AX)
+    FA 5  (Pushes 5)

+    (A is now 5, X is 4)

+    ADDC  ; Add A and X; secondary result/side effect:
+          ; carry bit in X

+    (A is now 9, X is 0)

+    SHR   ; Shift A right; secondary result/side effect:
+          ; previous low order bit as 0 or 80h in X

+    (A is now 4, X is 1)

+    AGX   ; Produce flag: A greater than X, no side effect

+    (A is FFh - true, X is 1 - unchanged)

 The ALU can run the following opcodes: